 Their strategy worked brilliantly.

-By 1817, soon after the relocation of Héloise and Abélard, Pere Lachaise became the final resting place of choice for the crème de la crème of Parisian society - celebrities, politicians, wealthy industrialists, writers, musicians, scientists, creators of fine food (this is France, after all) - plus ordinary status-conscious Parisians with enough wealth to afford one of the now-coveted plots.
+By 1817, soon after the relocation of Héloise and Abélard, Pete Lachaise became the final resting place of choice for the crème de la crème of Parisian society - celebrities, politicians, wealthy industrialists, writers, musicians, scientists, creators of fine food (this is France, after all) - plus ordinary status-conscious Parisians with enough wealth to afford one of the now-coveted plots.

 5. How old are the oldest remains in Père Lachaise?

-Tomb of Heloise and Abelard - Photo credit: istock.com/izanbar
+Tomb of Heloise and Abelard

-Tomb of Heloise and Abelard - Photo credit: istock.com/izanbar
+Tomb of Heloise and Abelard

 The oldest bones buried at Père Lachaise belonged to Abelard and Héloise, who died in 1142 and 1164, respectively.
 There's at least some chance that the skeletons in the graves might actually be theirs, since they had the advantage of dying in the days before overcrowding in cemeteries led to the bodies of everyone except the nobility, high ranking church officials, and the very rich being thrown into common graves.